bbauska/CS198.1x/readme.md

 This means that you can expect to early 31 cents every hour.

-So, the question is, would you rather have a huge payout every couple decades as a solo miner, or a small but regular payout mining in a pool.
+The question is, would you rather have a huge payout every couple decades as a solo miner, or a small but regular payout mining in a pool.

 Obviously, pool mining sounds more attractive due to its low variance.

 And anyways, your ASICs will probably be really out of date in a couple years, so you can’t realistically afford to have high variance in your mining payout.

-So this leads to the paradox that: the more secure Bitcoin gets, with more and more hash power, the greater the appeal is for joining a mining pool, since your individual hash power decreases when more hash power joins the network.
+This leads to the paradox that: the more secure Bitcoin gets, with more and more hash power, the greater the appeal is for joining a mining pool, since your individual hash power decreases when more hash power joins the network.

 ### Types of Miners